freejstn/NBABot-Resources/README.md

 - Team Data (Logos, Arenas, Colors, Locations) from every NBA Champion and current NBA Team.
 - League History, including Champions and MVPs.

-*There is more on the way, though.*
+*There is more on the way, though.* If you'd like to contribute, contact JSTN#0666 on Discord.